Global convergence of adaptive least-squares finite element methods for nonlinear PDEs: Zarantonello least-squares formulation

 \section{Zarantonello least-squares formulation}

-Both approaches from the previous Section~\ref{sec:model_problem} appear disadvantageous.
+The two approaches from the Subsections~\ref{sec:ls_nonlinear}--\ref{sec:ls_primal_zarantonello} appear disadvantageous.
 Instead, the minimal residual methods in the literature usually employ a linearize-first approach such as a Gauss--Newton scheme; cf.\ \cite{BertrandBrodbeckRickenSchneider2025}.
-The remaining part of the paper is devoted to the development of a least-squares formulation of the nonlinear problem employing the fixed-point iteration of Zarantonello from Section~\ref{sec:Zarantonello}.
+The remaining part of the paper is devoted to the development of a least-squares formulation of the nonlinear problem employing the fixed-point iteration of Zarantonello from Section~\ref{sec:Zarantonello} as the step~\ref{step:zarantonello} from Subsection~\ref{sec:intro:approach}.
+The formulation will be the basis for the finite element discretization in the final step~\ref{step:lsfem}.
+This section derives the least-squares formulation for the linearized problem and establishes its well-posedness by providing sufficient choices of the damping parameter \(\delta\) and of the weights \(\omega_1\) and \(\omega_2\) in~\eqref{eq:intro:zarantonello_fos}.